alexwhan/thatsnotmy/README.md

 thatsnotmy()
 ```

 And receive such gems as "That's not my queen regent...its internal maxillary artery is too autotomic".
+If running that code is too much hard work you can also use `example_app()` (if you have the [shiny package](https://www.rstudio.com/products/shiny/) installed.)

 This package uses the list of adjectives and nouns from [WordNet](https://wordnet.princeton.edu/), and just sticks them together at randomly in the "That's not my [noun]... its [noun] is too [adjective]"